PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 * Youth Empowerment Award

 To acknowledge those who step out to bring others to grow and excel with them.

+* 2018 Chinese Rose Princess

+To congratulate Daphne Wu on her courageous participation of the first community Rose Princess Contest.

 ### Afternoon Session: Seminars on Youth Physical and Mental Health